Erasmus: Third visit to England (1510–1515)

 Erasmus suffered from poor health and was especially concerned with heating, clean air, ventilation, draughts, fresh food and unspoiled wine: he complained about the draughtiness of English buildings.
 He complained that Queens' College could not supply him with enough decent wine (wine was the Renaissance medicine for gallstones, from which Erasmus suffered).
 As Queens' was an unusually humanist-leaning institution in the 16th century, Queens' College Old Library still houses many first editions of Erasmus's publications, many of which were acquired during that period by bequest or purchase, including Erasmus's New Testament translation, which is signed by friend and Polish religious reformer Jan Łaski.

 By this time More was a judge on the poorman's equity court (Master of Requests) and a Privy Counsellor.

+Concerned by the outbreaks of plague at Cambridge, ill from gallstones, and worried about the advent of war and inflation, Erasmus left Cambridge and then England.